vincentrunge/vincentrunge.github.io/About.md

 Assistant Professor in statistics *since September 2019* at the University of Evry (near Paris) in the laboratory [LaMME](http://www.math-evry.cnrs.fr/doku.php).
 My current research is about *change-point detection* using pruned dynamic programming algorithm with a focus on the multivariate framework and application to genomics.

 As an Applied Mathematician, I like to work at the interface of different fields.
-My current and past interests are
+My current and past interests are:

 **Statistics** : Change-point detection (by dynamic programming)

-**Optimization** : Convex optimization, Computational geometry, Quadratic and linear programming.
+**Optimization** : Constrained Optimization, Convex optimization, Computational geometry, Quadratic and linear programming.

 **Numercial analysis** : Quasi-Newton algorithm

 **Package development** : gfpop, dust (see github)

-In particular, problems involving *optimization tools* are among my favorites..
+In particular, I have a strong interest in problems that require the use of optimization techniques.